urbanjost/M_intrinsics/docs/intrinsics.md

 ```
 ### **Characteristics**

-  - **time** is of type _real_ and any kind, with **intent(out)**.
+ - **time** is a _real_ of any kind

 ### **Description**

   **cpu_time**(3) returns a _real_ value representing the elapsed CPU time
   in seconds.
 This is useful for testing segments of code to determine
   execution time.

+  If no time source is available, **time** is set to a negative value.

   The exact definition of time is left imprecise because of the variability
   in what different processors are able to provide.

-If no time source is available, TIME is set to a negative value.

-Note that TIME may contain a system dependent, arbitrary offset and may
+  Note that **time** may contain a system dependent, arbitrary offset and may
   not start with 0.0.
 For **cpu_time**(3) the absolute value is meaningless.
   Only differences between subsequent calls, as shown in the example below,
   should be used.

+  PARALLEL PROCESSING

+  Whether the value assigned is an approximation to the amount of time used
+  by the invoking image, or the amount of time used by the whole program,
+  is processor dependent.

   A processor for which a single result is inadequate (for example, a
   parallel processor) might choose to provide an additional version for
   which **time** is an array.

 ### **Result**

 - **time**
-  : The type shall be _real_ with **intent(out)**.
-It is assigned a
-  processor-dependent approximation to the processor time in seconds.
+  : is assigned a processor-dependent approximation to the processor
-  If the processor cannot return a meaningful time, a
+    time in seconds.
+If the processor cannot return a meaningful time,
-  processor-dependent negative value is returned.
+    a processor-dependent negative value is returned.

   : The start time is left imprecise because the purpose is to time
     sections of code, as in the example.
 This might or might not
     include system overhead time.

 ### **Examples**